charlesdowd/KrustyKrab/README.md

 # Project Krusty Krab

-This is forked off of a private repo for a custom order service project I built for Lagniappefoods.com
+This is forked off of a private repo for a custom order service project I built for Lagniappefoods.com, a value added seafood company.

 This repo is being used to showcase some of my code and patterns I like to use